-With over 75 million public school & university students enrolled here in the United States, preparing for injuries is a top priority.
+With over 75 million public school and university students enrolled here in the United States, preparing for injuries is a top priority.
 From playground scrapes to homeland terror incidents, first aid supplies for all types of emergency situations must be available.
-Many people have asked "where should a school keep their first aid supplies?".
+Many people have asked, "Where should a school keep their first aid supplies?".
 Let's look at these 5 tips to help determine where to place your school first aid supplies.

 Being prepared and ready means supplies are close at hand

 "Every classroom should have some supplies." - American Red Cross